-There is some question of the ability of this method to distinguish the true secondary and elastic yield, since both produce low energy secondaries.
+There is some question of the ability of this method to distinguish true secondary and elastic yield, since both produce low energy secondaries.
 Thus one may be able to obtain similarly good agreement with data by using, for example, a somewhat lower true secondary yield and a somewhat higher elastic yield.
+The low value for quantum efficiency obtained for the NEG chamber is also questionable.
+The NEG chamber RFA is in a straight section, where the photon flux depends strongly on the elastic scattering of the photons.
+This is not a well known parameter, so the low quantum efficiency obtained here is probably in reality a result of an overestimation of photon flux.